 Our name changed to Cabramatta Vineyard Church in June 2002 to identify more strongly with our area as we began exploring the idea of church as a “missional community”.

-In February 2001, Grant & Karen Dempsey were sent out to plant a Vineyard Church in Timaru, New Zealand accompanied by Paul & Jenny Matos.
-In March 2003, Jeff & Carol Fazl, two of the original Australian Vineyard pastors, were released with a team of people to plant a Vineyard Church in Richmond on the northwestern outskirts of Sydney.
+In 2001, Grant & Karen Dempsey were sent out to plant a Vineyard Church in Timaru, New Zealand accompanied by Paul & Jenny Matos for a season.
+In 2003, Jeff & Carol Fazl, two of the original Australian Vineyard pastors, were released with a team of people to plant a Vineyard Church in Richmond in the northwest of Sydney.

 The life of the Cabramatta Vineyard Church is built around three strands of mission, community and spiritual life, woven together like the cord of a rope.
 Each strand is important.
 Together, they structure the life of an apprentice of Jesus, intertwined and interdependent.